reductstore/reduct-cpp/docs/api_reference/index.md

 The SDK has a few interfaces to communicate with Reduct Storage via HTTP.&#x20;

+!!! info
-!!! info The SDK is written in a way to hide all dependencies and implementation in .cc files.
-So, the user works only with abstract interfaces and factory methods.;
+    The SDK is written in a way to hide all dependencies and implementation in .cc files.
+So, the user works only with abstract interfaces and factory methods.

 ## Error Handling